faridcher/math2img/readme.md

 - [GladTex](https://github.com/humenda/GladTeX) written in Python; use it in combination with `pandoc --gladtex` option.
 - [math2img](https://github.com/kkew3/math2img) written in Perl

-Relative to the above alternatives, this script is simpler and minimal dependencies.
+Compared to the above alternatives, this script is simpler and with minimal dependencies.

 # Limitations
 - Only works with equations enclosed in single $ for inline and double dollar sign ($$) for display equations
-- Sed scripts are concise but notorious for not being readable and hence this Bash script as well
+- Sed scripts are concise but notorious for being inaccessible to human

 # Todo
 - Support \[\] for display and \(\) for inline equations